 Try to avoid anything too gimmicky and always check that your company or product name doesn’t have some other intentional meaning when written as a single string.

-We won’t include any example here (as some are a bit rude), but you can take a look at this list of the worst domain names to get an idea of what we mean.
+You can take a look at this list of the worst domain names to get an idea of what we mean.

 It’s hard to recover from a bad domain name.
 Whilst you can rebrand and change it down the line, it will have some impact on your search engine rankings.
 Which loses you some of that vital exposure.